justbytes/CatWorx.BadgeMaker/README.md

 ![employeeBadge](./data/458472172_badge.png)

+In order to input custom employees via CLI we would need to change line 15 in Program.cs to GetEmployees() instead of GetFromApi().

 ### Contributing

 If you would like to contribute to this app please fork the repo and submit a pull request.